isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 .. note::

-   The unicast option was deprecated by the last DHCPv6 RFC.
+   The unicast option was deprecated by the last DHCPv6 RFC, trying to add one in responses triggers a warning and the server no longer accepts unicast direct queries (vs unicast relayed queries).

 The example above
 includes a server unicast option specification which causes the